 The global COVID-19 pandemic everyone faced recently heavily affected the arts and creative industries due to the instigation of lockdown measures.
 Everyone got to understand the importance of art in our lives even in this global pandemic.
 Collaborating virtually and supporting one another globally is the way forward to sustain and develop stronger roots.
 In a world where there are restrictions over physical travelling, the virtual collaboration will go a long way in helping people stay connected.

 There is a festival on social media of artists celebrating their art and culture over the platform.
 Rooftop brings some major arts for you to try a hand on and become an overnight sensation.

 They painted images of the modern city and its suburbs and captured the fleeting, transitory nature of modern urban life.
-Impressionism tells a story through its work and illustrates according to the artist’s impression.
-It is characterized by small, sharp and thin brush strokes playing with light and movement.
+Impressionism tells a story through its work and illustrates it according to the artist’s impression.
+It is characterized by small, sharp, and thin brush strokes playing with light and movement.

 It emerged in the middle 1950s and is still among the favourites of all age groups.
 Pop art can also be seen as a reaction to expressionism at the time.

 It was started by Pablo Picasso and Georges Braque in the early 1900s.
 Cubism as a style can be described as a real expression of realism representing a new perception.
 Artists use geometry, figures, and passage to create this look.

 Indian art is always fascinating but has fewer opportunities due to a lack of sources.
 Social media came as a boon for Indian art, especially those small-scale businesses.
 You got your phone, you got your art and here you go!
 Ready to be the next sensation via social media.